burningmime/curves/README.md

 ### Using the code

 See the code documentation for usage info on the specific functions.
 The most important ones are the ones demonstrated above -- `CurvePreprocess.RdpReduce` to simplify input data and `CurveFit.Fit` to fit curves to the data.
-You don't need to pre-process the input data, but it will fail if the input data contains repeated data points, so you must at least call `CurvePreprocess.RemoveDuplicates` before doing the curve fit if you suspect the input data might have duplicates.
+You don't *need* to pre-process the input data before calling `CurveFit.Fit`, but the input data MUST NOT contain any repeated points (one point after another that's exactly the same) or undefined behavior can occur (probably returning some stuff with NaN values).
+Both the RDP and Linearize methods of pre-processing will remove duplicates, but you can call `CurvePreprocess.RemoveDuplicates` if you're not doing wither of the other pre-processing methods and are concerned there might be duplicates.

 The parameters are tuneable based on your use case.
-I recommend playing around with the sample app for a bit to get a feel for exactly how the parameters and pre-processing methods work.
+I recommend playing around with [the sample app](/curves-example-bin.zip?raw=true) for a bit to get a feel for exactly how the parameters and pre-processing methods work.
 This will give a much better explanation than I could.
+Note the red text in the bottom-right: this shows you how long the fit operation took, which will help you make decisions base don performance.
+Generally, the "fit error" parameter doesn't make nearly as much difference in terms of performance as the number of input points does.
+Fit error instead helps determine how smooth the generated curves will be.

 Included is also a CurveBuilder class which lets you incrementally add points and update curves as they come in.
 It uses its own pre-processing method (ignoring all points that are too close the previous one, basically) and splits the final curve when it no longer fits the input data.
 This is useful if you want to build curves "as you go" rather than fitting all at once, but isn't suitable for displaying to the user without some massaging first since it's still a bit jumpy.

-TODO document SPline
+Finally, there's a [Spline](/burningmime.curves/src/Spline.cs) class, which isn't actually a spline, but instead just a simple way to re-parameterize a composite curve with C1 continuity so that it can be sampled in a linear fashion.
+That is, if you call `Spline.Sample(0.5)`, you'll get a point roughly halfway down the spline.
+This lets you animate things "moving along" the curves without them speeding up/slowing down randomly, and is also helpful for rendering it.
+[See this for an explanation of the problem that this class is helpful in solving](http://www.gamedev.net/topic/544864-bezier-curve-and-constant-speeds/).
+The Spline class is a fair bit simpler than [David Eberly's Method](http://www.geometrictools.com/Documentation/MovingAlongCurveSpecifiedSpeed.pdf), but with the advantage that it's a faster after the initial setup time and less prone to floating point instability.
+It uses linear interpolation to find a good parameter value then samples a specific point on the curve.

 ### Enabling SIMD